stackless-dev/stackman/README.md

 ### Adding new platforms

-1. Modify `platform.h` to identif the platform environment.
+1. Modify `platform.h` to identify the platform environment.
 Define an ABI name and include custom header files.
 2. Use the `switch_template.h` to help build a `switch_ABI.h` file for your ABI.
 3. Provide an assembler version, `switch_ABI.S` by compiling the `gen_asm.c` file for your platform.